-First of all don’t panic.
-Always check how much they have ingested.
-It will happen if you are a cat owner.
-And it will most likely happen more than you like to think it will.
-If it is a little bit of chocolate or a little bit of tuna – it is fine and it is no harm done.
-But feeding your cat these kinds of foods on purpose is killing your cat.
+It will most likely happen more than you’d like to think it will.
+If it is a little bit of chocolate or tuna, it is fine with no harm done.
+But, feeding your cat these kinds of foods purposely is not.

-If your cat ate too much of any of the foods on the list – it is definitely time to contact your vet.
+If your cat ate too much of any of the foods on the list of human foods cats cannot eat, it is definitely time to contact your vet.
 Some of the symptoms of food poisoning in your cat may not appear right away.
 React as fast as possible to make sure that your cat gets the help that they need.

-Since prevention is the best cure – always keep foods that are dangerous for your cat away from them.
-Cats don’t exactly know what is good for them and what isn’t.
-It is up to you as a responsible cat owner to make sure that your cat doesn’t reach dangerous human foods.
+Since prevention is the best cure, always keep human foods cats cannot eat far away from them.
+Cats don’t know what is good for them and what isn’t, so it’s up to you as a responsible cat owner to make sure that your cat doesn’t have access.

-If you want to give your cat a treat – give it a treat that is made for cats.
-Something that has a nutritional value and is safe for them to eat.
+If you want to give your cat a treat, give it a treat that is made for cats, like something that has nutritional value and is safe for them to eat.